lubomir/libutest/docs/pages/running-tests.markdown

 ---

 Tests written using *libutest* are meant to be compiled into a separate executable file.
-Therefore to be able to run it, the needs to be a `main` function.
+Therefore to be able to run it, there needs to be a `main` function.

 There is a default main provided which you can insert into your program with